mkess-ivy/svncrwns-site-v2/_pages/brand-starter-kit.md

 permalink: /brand-starter-kit/
 bg_color: d8ff01

-description: Introducing the brand starter kit, SVNCRWNS presents a product that can launch a business or brand from idea to a money-making venture.
+seo-description: Introducing the brand starter kit, SVNCRWNS presents a product that can launch a business or brand from idea to a money-making venture.
 The Brand Starter kit is the perfect product for the artist or entrepreneur to get started, gain a production team, and create goals as they find more opportunities to grow.

-keywords: production company, svncrwns, launch my brand, e-commerce, marketing, lookbooks, visuals, hire my team, brand starter kit
+seo-keywords: production company, svncrwns, launch my brand, e-commerce, marketing, lookbooks, visuals, hire my team, brand starter kit

 fixed-project-image1: /dist/images/wayne_cover.jpg